horizon-research/hvs_vr_encoding/Readme.md

 ### 3.3 Run the Full Pipeline

 We provide scripts to run the full color optimizer pipeline in SW, including CPU, GPU implementations.
-All modules are corrently run in sequential order.
+All modules are corrently run sequentially.
 It can be extend to ROS-like parrallel implementation in the future.

 For this project, the left and right eye images are exactly the same, since the input is a single equirectangular image, which supports only 3 DoF.
 If the input video is captured in, for instance, an Omni-Directional Stereo (ODS) format, we could render actual stereo disparity.
 See [this slide deck](https://cs.rochester.edu/courses/572/fall2022/decks/lect17-immersive.pdf) for details.
 Because of this limitation, observers don't get depth perception from stereo disparity.

-(1) The scripts to run the whole pipeline for one frame is implemented in `scripts/pipeline_on_\<device\>/per_frame_seq_pipeline.py`, please refer them to see how to use and concatenate all modules implemented in CPU , GPU.
+(1) The scripts to run the whole pipeline for one frame is implemented in `scripts/pipeline_on_\<device\>/per_frame_seq_pipeline.py`, please refer to them to see how to use and concatenate all modules implemented in CPU and GPU.

 (2) Every module's main function also shows example of how to use it.
 For example, the example code for projection is drawing the cube map and test FPS, you can run it as follow:
 ```bash